coryjett/Rancher-to-Solo/README.md

 https://github.com/cert-manager/cert-manager/releases

 ### Install certmanager crds

+Don't do this step if you are running k3d and Traefic (it breaks stuff)

 If you have installed the CRDs manually, instead of setting `installCRDs` or `crds.enabled` to `true` in your Helm install command, you should upgrade your CRD resources before upgrading the Helm chart: